 SIAMS reflection reference documents

 Strand 2: Wisdom, Knowledge and Skills

 Our school profile; home learning projects; BIG question assemblies; our link with Christ's Hospital

 Strand 3: Character Development: Hope, Aspiration and Courageous Advocacy

-Courage to make a change for the better: litter; letter to Cool Milk; letter to Parliament; Eco concert; skip-a-thon (British Heart Foundation); Christingle (Children in Need); Harvest Festival (Embrace Middle East); Go Green for Grenfell; linking with elders in our community: Tales from our Community
+Courage to make a change for the better: litter; letter to Cool Milk; letter to Parliament; Eco concert; skip-a-thon (British Heart Foundation); Christingle (The Children's Society); Harvest Festival (Embrace Middle East); Go Green for Grenfell; linking with elders in our community: Tales from our Community

 Strand 4: Community and Living Well Together